Presidents’ Day Weekend Project: Patch Drywall Like a Pro Before Paint

 Man power washing a white, horizontal-paneled building.

-January 21, 2026
+By A&A Painting Services LLC January 21, 2026

 Wondering if you must power wash before painting?
 Learn when to wash, what PSI to use, how long to dry, and surfaces to avoid.
 Prep right and schedule service.